appku/stashku/README.md

 # StashKu
 StashKu is a data storage framework provides mechanisms for model extraction, injection, diffs, and RESTful operations against common data storage engines & mediums.
+This is the core packaged library that provides the RESTful and standardized interface for all plugins and middleware.

 ## Planned Features
 - [ ] Provide better documentation of features and usage by publishing jsdoc.
+- [ ] Support in-browser use of StashKu (core).
 - [ ] 100% line unit-test coverage on all files.
   - [x] Modeling
   - [x] Requests
   - [ ] Utilities
   - [ ] Base Classes

+\* CLI and migration features have been moved to [StashKu Migrate](https://github.com/appku/stashku-migrate).

 ### Next Release
-- [ ] CLI interface to support generating and refreshing schema model exports.
 - [x] Support for a new OPTIONS request, which should return a schema of the target resource.
 - [x] Full support for model usage in all request types:
   - [x] GET